andrewwakeling/create-stylesheet/README.md

 Usage
 ==
 In [dist](https://github.com/andrewwakeling/create-stylesheet/tree/master/dist) there exists minified and non-minified versions which support AMD and CommonJS loaders.
 If no loader is used, then the API will be available through a `stylesheet` global.
+There is also an "unwrapped" distributable which you freedom in how you structure your closure to define a module.

 Supported Platforms